 – Interactive videos (made by journalists explaining the way they work)

 Initiative formed by Johannes de Bruycker, Kasper Goethals, Coen van de Ven, Olivia Kortas and Kyrill Hartog, freelancers from different European countries and Are We Europe.
 The goal of this initiative was to set up a cross-border collaboration of journalists from different EU member states that cover European affairs in an innovative way.
 The initiative reported on the consequences of the Covid-19 pandemic for the European Union in the summer of 2020.
 The team travelled together and collaborated online, to improve their skill sets, while producing high-quality multilingual journalism that resonates with audiences in different European countries.

 9) Women for Women

 Initiative formed by Monica Pelliccia, Elena Ledda and Andreu Quesada Baños, freelancers from Spain and Italy.
 This initiative investigated the issue of gender-based violence in times of Coronavirus in Europe through a series of podcasts.
 The results present the network-based resilience alternatives and solutions carried out by women and for women before this crisis.
 The journalistic work subverts the generally stereotyped and superficial narrative common in the media by giving voice to women committed to finding collective solutions, during an emergency outbreak.
+Learn more via this presentation (pdf).
 Deliverables: